jobbogamer/PokeStreamer-Tools/README.md

 #### Configure settings

 1. Navigate to `/node/`.
+    At this point you have two options (I recommend the second one if you have a rudamentary grasp of [JSON](https://www.w3schools.com/js/js_json_syntax.asp):
+    -   Edit `/node/config.json` directly
+    -   Create a custom config file in `/node/`, e.g. `/node/config.custom.json` and use that for editing.
+        In this case, you'll want to open up `/node/config.json` in a second window order to read the comments when adding setting your own values in your custom config file.
+See the note at the bottom of this section for more information.
-2. Open `/node/config.json` in your favorite text editor.
+2. Open your chosen config file in your favorite text editor.
 (If you don't have one, I suggest [VS Code](https://code.visualstudio.com).)
 3. Change settings to your desire.
 The file is pretty well commented, so hopefully it won't give you too much trouble.
 If it does, you can reach me on [Discord](https://discord.gg/FKDntWR).
 4. Save.
 (Obviously.)

+The default settings are what [Failstream](https://twitch.tv/failstream) used in his first gen 3 Pokémon Randomizer run, since I initially wrote this tool for him.
+His upcoming stream needs are also what spur the [roadmap](#roadmap) below.

+##### Using custom config files
 If you want to have multiple setups (for example, one set up for solo-play and one for SoulLink), you can overwrite settings by creating additional `config.*.json` files, and specifying them in `config.json`.

-The default settings are what [Failstream](https://twitch.tv/failstream) used in his first Pokémon Randomizer run, since I initially wrote this tool for him.
-His upcoming stream needs are also what spur the [roadmap](#roadmap) below.
+    "configOverride": [
+        "./config.custom.json"
+    ]

+Files at the top of the list have higher priority than ones after them.

+##### XSplit users

+There seems to be a bug in XSplit where it does not send the proper headers when accessing the server.
+If running in XSplit doesn't seem to be working/updating when Pokemon change, change the value `/node/config.advanced.json`:

+    "server": {
+        "useLessSecureAPI": true
+    }

 #### Build